 You can use the out-of-the-box Adaptive Video Profile that already comes with Dynamic Media.
-However, be aware that it will result in perceptably lower 360 video quality than you would get for non-360 video encoded with the same settings rendered with a non-360 video viewer.
+However, it results in perceptibly lower 360 video quality than you would get for non-360 video encoded with the same settings rendered with a non-360 video viewer.
 Therefore, if high quality 360 video is required, do the following:

-Ideally, your original 360 video content should have either one of the following resolutions:
+Ideally, your original 360 video content is best to have either one of the following resolutions:

-Create a custom Adaptive Video Profile with higher quality renditions.
-For example, you may want to create an Adaptive Video Profile that contains the following three settings:
+Create a custom Adaptive Video Profile with higher-quality renditions.
+For example, create an Adaptive Video Profile that contains the following three settings:

 Process 360 video content in a folder that is dedicated exclusively to 360 video assets.

-Be aware that this approach will also place greater demands on the network and CPU of the end user.
+This approach places greater demands on the network and CPU of the end user.

 For an uploaded asset to qualify as a 360 video that you intend to use with the 360 Video viewer, the asset must have an aspect ratio of 2.

-By default, AEM detects video as “360” if its aspect ratio (width/height) is 2.0.
+By default, Experience Manager detects video as “360” if its aspect ratio (width/height) is 2.0.
 If you are an Administrator, you can override the default aspect ratio setting of 2 by setting the optional

 s7video360AR property in CRXDE Lite at the following: